Orca “Classic” 3" Wave Guide Monitors with special edition drivers

 The WG Orcas provide a slightly brighter upper midrange than the normal style Orcas or Marlins.
 For many folks the WG Orca model is ideal for unlocking the lowest listening levels because the frequency response overlaps with the Fletcher Munson curve of the ear at lowest volume levels.
-The special edition drivers plus the wave guide results in especially clear low volume performance for a 3” full ranger. (not that the regular Orcas are lacking in this department).
+The wave guide results in especially clear low volume performance for a 3” full ranger. (not that the regular Orcas are lacking in this department).
 Low volume intelligibility can be crucial in certain settings. if that’s your scenario, then these are your speakers.

 Yes, we really shipped a pair to Antarctica!
 We used to make the Older Wave Guide models by the hundreds of pairs and had shipped to all 7 continents by 2012, when a pair reached a small group of astronomers working in the South Pole Station Observatory.
 It was a donation to science and also to commemorate the discovery of the south pole approximately 100 years prior.
 As with all Blumenstein products, the idea is that they will hopefully endure even in the harshest of conditions for centuries to come.
 The pair we sent to the South Pole Observatory furthers our ongoing woodwork durability testing in what one of the planet's driest, harshest climates.